Soil biology and soil management

 When microbes and plants compete for soil nutrients, microbes have an advantage because they are often suspended in the soil solution while plants must pull the soil solution towards their roots.

 In an ideal situation, microbes will tie-up (immobilize) nitrogen and prevent its loss from the rooting zone when plants are not growing, and then will release (mineralize) nitrogen when crops are actively growing.
-See Organic Matter Management (BU-7402 in this series) for more information about competition between microbes and plants for nitrogen.
+See Organic matter management for more information about competition between microbes and plants for nitrogen.

 When do soil organisms do their work?